Please email permit applications or nuisance complaints to the appropriate county:

-Download the application: Antrim, Charlevoix, Emmet or Otsego County.
+Download the application: Antrim and Emmet Counties or Charlevoix County, or Otsego County.

 Apply for this evaluation if you need to determine the suitability of vacant property for sewage disposal.
 This application is normally used for property buy/sell situations.
 Application for permits to install water well and septic system may be submitted by the new property owner following the closing of the sale of the property.
-Download the application: Antrim, Charlevoix, Emmet or Otsego County.
+Download the application: Antrim and Emmet Counties, or Charlevoix County, or Otsego County.

-Apply for this evaluation if you are considering selling or purchasing real estate, and your township or municipality requires completion of this evaluation prior to sale, to ensure disclosure of all conditions that may affect or limit future property use and development.
+Apply for this evaluation if you are considering selling or purchasing real estate, and your township or municipatlity requires completion of this evaluation prior to sale, to ensure disclosure of all conditions that may affect or limit future property use and development.
 Check with your township or municipality to ensure you understand your rights and responsibilities regarding water and septic system evaluations.
-Download the application: Antrim, Charlevoix, Emmet or Otsego County.
+Download the application: Antrim and Emmet Counties, or Charlevoix County, or Otsego County.

 A Noncommunity Water Supply (otherwise known as a "Type II"), consists of a water system that provides water for drinking or household purposes to 25 or more persons at least 60 days per year or has 15 or more service connections.
 A few examples are schools, restaurants, churches, campgrounds, industries and highway rest stops with their own water supply.

 The Food Safety Program provides a number of services to ensure the proper handling and distribution of food served to the general public.
 This includes: